-The Company is also developing a new CTA in Canada for approval by Health Canada and commencement a Phase I study for L-DOS47 in combination with the chemotherapy drug vinorelbine in patients with metastatic NSCLC and metastatic breast cancer.
-Commencement of a Phase I L-DOS47 study in Canada, in the event approval is received, is dependent on the Company's ability to raise additional capital.
-At this time the Company does not currently have sufficient cash to commence such a study.
+On May 14, 2014, the Company announced the submission, for approval by Health Canada, of a new CTA in Canada and commencement of a Phase I study for L-DOS47 in combination with the chemotherapy drug vinorelbine in patients with metastatic NSCLC and metastatic breast cancer.
+In discussions with Health Canada additional information regarding the proposed trial was requested and in order to properly address Health Canada's questions in the most efficient manner, the Company on June 11, 2014 voluntarily withdrew the CTA submission and will be resubmitting the CTA along with any additional information, as soon as possible.

+Commencement of a Phase I L-DOS47 study in Canada, in the event approval is received, is dependent on the Company's ability to raise sufficient capital.